USD ($)

 1. Two-tier Network Topology

-Two-tier network topology is a flat or collapsed core design.
+A two-tier network topology is a flat or collapsed core design.
 It consists of two layers i.e., the access layer and the core layer.
-In the organizations where network is smaller, and scalability and complexity are not much concern generally adopt this type of architecture.
+In organizations where the network is smaller, scalability and complexity are not much concern generally adopt this type of architecture.
 Here is the topology of the two-tier network topology for your reference.

 Two-tier Network Topology diagram